juamrm/portfolio-2025/README.md

 # Modern UI Project

 Welcome!
-This is a modern React project using the Shadcn UI library.
+This is my portfolio, built with the Shadcn UI library.

 ## Getting started